Gay Vietnam Travel

-Vietnam Has it all: history, shopping, great beaches, exotic food, exciting experiences, low prices, and even some gay nightlife.
-You can easily spend a vacation of two or three weeks in Vietnam if you want to see all of the best destinations by combining three or four of Purple Dragon's gay Vietnam tours.
+Vietnam Has it all: history, shopping, great beaches, exotic food, exciting experiences, low prices, and even gay nightlife.
+You can easily spend a vacation of two or three weeks in Vietnam.
 If you have a week or less, however, and have never visited Vietnam, combining Saigon, Hanoi and Halong Bay is the best way to see and do the most.
 If you have more time, add Hue & Hoi An, or a few days of easy trekking in Sapa, or combine Dalat and Phan Thiet as a side trip from Ho Chi Minh City.
 If you have special interests we are always happy to customize our programs so you have a bespoke Vietnam holiday experience that is as unique as you are.

-Of course, nothing could be further from the truth.
 For most who visit Vietnam for the first time, the big surprise is that it is an exciting, spirited and remarkably beautiful place full of happy, healthy, optimistic people.
 While it was the world's third poorest country two decades ago, it now has one of the world's fastest growing economies.
 It is also a wonderful place for a gay- or lesbian-friendly vacation.
-We have been offering gay Vietnam tours and sightseeing for nearly fifteen years so it is one of our favorite places.
+We have been offering gay Vietnam tours and sightseeing for two decades, so it is one of our favorite places.

 Vietnam can be divided into three different regions, each with a different history, culture and climate.
 Many believe Northern Vietnam to be among the most beautiful places in the world.
 Hanoi is ancient, with architecture going back to a time when it was a part of China.
 You will find incomparable shopping and dining in this cosmopolitan city.
 The World Heritage site of Halong Bay just a few hours from Hanoi is one of the most spectacular places to see in Asia.